appleton/maybs/README.md

 My take on a maybe monad for JavaScript after reading [this](http://codon.com/refactoring-ruby-with-monads).
 It may or may not actually be correct, but it is useful.

-Maybs works by providing a wrapping a value, and providing methods to access its properties.
+Maybs works by wrapping a value, and providing methods to access its properties.
 It's handy for digging deep into an object without making null checks along the way.

 ```shell
 npm install maybs